 If you have a favorite tea cup and saucer with discolored crazing, follow the simple steps below to remove the discoloration.
 Please use every care in handling bleaching products and keep out of reach of pets and children.

-Purchase some 40 Volume Creme Developer, I buy mine from my local beauty supply store.
+Purchase some 40 Volume Creme or Liquid Developer, I buy mine from my local beauty supply store, alternatively, I have supplied a linked image above to buy from Amazon.
 Buy enough to cover your project in it, they come in different sizes and you should be able to find one that's perfect for the job.

 You will need: